1977 TOPPS BASEBALL CARDS CHECKLIST

 Star Players: The set featured the who’s who of MLB stars from the late 1970s including Nolan Ryan, George Brett, Reggie Jackson, Pete Rose, Mike Schmidt, Rod Carew, and Carl Yastrzemski among many others.
 Other notables included Hall of Famer Warren Spahn’s final card and Thurman Munson who tragically died in a plane crash the following year.

-Read also: BEST ROI BASEBALL CARDS
+Read also: TOP 10 VALUABLE BASEBALL CARDS

 Checklist Cards: The set included 2 Checklist cards, one each for the American and National Leagues.
 These serve as a reference for collectors to ensure their sets are complete.